Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 altitude sickness cycling himalayas

-Altitude sickness arises when insufficient oxygen is obtained from the air at elevated altitudes, leading to symptoms like headaches, decreased appetite, and sleep disturbances.
+Altitude sickness occurs when the body does not obtain sufficient oxygen at high altitudes, leading to symptoms such as headaches, decreased appetite, and sleep disturbances.
 It commonly occurs when individuals unaccustomed to high altitudes rapidly ascend from lower elevations to 2500 meters (8000 feet) or above.
-For instance, driving over a high mountain pass, trekking to higher altitudes, or reaching a mountain resort may trigger symptoms such as headaches.
+For instance, driving over a high mountain pass, trekking to higher altitudes, or reaching a mountain resort may trigger headaches.

-Traveling by bicycle naturally the ascent will not be as rapid as if you were traveling by car.
-At the same time, however, you will use more oxygen and even if the climb itself is not what you think, it will seem like you are making much more effort than normal.
+Traveling by bicycle, naturally, the ascent will not be as rapid as if you were traveling by car.
+At the same time, however, you will use more oxygen, and even if the climb itself is not what you think, it will seem like you are making much more effort than usual.

-Mild altitude sickness is a prevalent occurrence, and experts cannot predict who will experience it and who will not.
+Mild altitude sickness is common, and experts cannot predict who will experience it.
 Factors such as fitness level or gender do not influence the likelihood of developing altitude sickness.

 The principles of acclimatization are outlined by three rules, adherence to which maximizes the process: